realbxnnie/rabbit/README.md

 # 🐇 Rabbit
-## Rabbit is a powerful userbot for Telegram which is has a lot of tools.
-You can also download community-made tools.
+## Rabbit is a powerful userbot for Telegram with a lot of tools and community-made tools support (a.k.a plugins).

 [?]
 Does my OS support Rabbit?
 | Operating System  | Support |